-During the research phase of my recent trip with the girls, I was very excited when the marketing coordinator from one of the distilleries emailed me back with an amazing tip for some of the distilleries that would be along our Highlands road trip path.
+During the research phase of my recent trip with the girls, I was very excited when the marketing coordinator from one of the distilleries emailed me back with an amazing tip for our Highlands road trip path.
 It’s called the ‘Friends of the Classic Malts’ and it was almost like getting a golden ticket because it equals… free whisky!
 And who doesn’t want that?
 We all immediately signed up.

 ‘Friends of the Classic Malts’ is an initiative from the Diageo Group, who own several single malt distilleries in Scotland (along with other well-known alcohol brands).
-When you sign-up, you get a certificate that entitles you to free tours at the listed distilleries, and a free dram anytime you visit any and all of the listed distilleries, for the REST OF YOUR LIFE.
-(Because you will want to come back to Scotland.
+When you sign-up, you get a certificate that entitles you to free tours at the listed distilleries, and a free dram anytime you visit any and all of said distilleries, for the REST OF YOUR LIFE.
+(Because you will want to go back to Scotland.
 I promise.)

-As it wasn’t planned, we, naturally, ended up at Blair Athol 15 minutes before closing.
+Blair Athol is in the very picturesque town of Pitlochry, which I also recommend visiting.
+As our visit wasn’t planned, we, naturally, ended up at Blair Athol 15 minutes before closing.
 Seeing our distraught faces when informed that we had missed the last tour, the very kind and charming Ian took pity on us with a Cole’s Notes tour and by providing us with our passports and complimentary drams.
-Blair Athol is in the very picturesque town of Pitlochry, which I also recommend visiting.

 So if you’re going to Scotland, perhaps sign up to be a ‘Friend of the Single Malts’; just in case you end up at some of their listed distilleries.
 It will be worth the two minutes it takes to tap at your smartphone.
 In addition to the free distillery admission and drams, you can also choose to not receive the marketing emails – which is a nice bonus if trying to keep a streamlined inbox.